SirMekus/mmuo/Readme.md

 {
     "message": {
         "message":"Please enter your email address here",
         "target":"email" //This refers to the HTML input element that this validation message is meant for (if any).
-It is completely optional and should have the target's value as the exact input "NAME" attribute
+It is completely optional but should have the target's value as the exact input "NAME" attribute if at all.
     }
 }
 ```